dynatrace-oss/unguard/README.md

     We grab the docker daemon from the cluster first, so that we push the built images already into the cluster.

     On Linux with minikube, use the following

     ```
     eval $(minikube -p vogelgrippe docker-env)
     skaffold run --detect-minikube
     ```

-    On Windows, use the following with PowerShell
+    On Windows with minikube, use the following with PowerShell

     ```
     & minikube -p vogelgrippe docker-env | Invoke-Expression
     skaffold run --detect-minikube
     ```

+    With a kind cluster, simply run the following.
+    Built images will be moved to the kind cluster automatically.

+    ```
+    skaffold run
+    ```

-5.  **(Optionally) Expose the application to your local machine**
+6.  **(Optionally) Expose the application to your local machine**

     To access the frontend, you can use port-fowarding.
     This is the recommended way as exposing the service to external traffic would be a bad idea.